CaptEmulation/nitrogen-website/source/docs/concepts/service.md

 });
 ```

-The service can automatically renew a session as it nears the end of the AccessToken's lifetime.
-This renewal is automatically handled for you by the Session class of the client library.
+The service automatically renews a session as it nears the end of the current session's lifetime.
+This renewal is automatically handled for you by the [Session class](/docs/nitrogen/session.html) of the client library.